 Nitin Patil, the Disability Commissioner of Maharashtra was all praise for the team members’ efforts.
 Shedding light on the sensory park and its primary purpose, J.P Banerjee spoke of the overall development of Technical Training Institute of Poona Blind Men’s Association’s and vowed to do their best for the development of those visually impaired.
 He also said that he hoped it was just the beginning of more such parks across the country.

 PMC Corporator Ashok Kamble congratulated Sudhir Sable– the Chairman of Technical Training Institute of Poona Blind Men’s Association.
 The latter spoke of a vision is to empower those visually impaired by helping them acquire job related skills and techniques as a key way to help them overcome their disability.
+This accompanies a rise in technological advances designed to assist those with disabilities and allow them a greater measure of independence (for example Hearing amplifiers).
+These in conjunction with training and skill development are a vital resource.

 “Once they complete training, help is provided so they can find gainful employment.
 Some even opt for self-employment with the aid of our Employment Cell.
 We disseminate career information and offer regular counseling to them,” said Sudhir Sable.